 The UKF funds projects through three programmes: Research Cooperability, Connectivity, and Young Researchers and Professionals.
-Each programmes support two to three grants targeting certain individuals and goals.
+Each programme support two to three grants targeting certain individuals and goals.

-Research Cooperability programme: Funds two grants, ¿Homeward¿ and ¿Crossing Borders¿, both provide support to Croatian scientists in the country and in the diaspora for medium-scale collaborative research projects, with the goal of encouraging the return of qualified Croatians and fostering partnerships between the diaspora and the scientific community in Croatia.
+Research Cooperability programme: Funds two grants, "Homeward" and "Crossing Borders."
+These grants provide support to Croatian scientists at home and in the diaspora for the implementation of medium-scale collaborative research projects, with the goal of encouraging the return of qualified Croatians and fostering partnerships between the diaspora and the scientific community in Croatia.

-Connectivity programme: Funds two grants, ¿Gaining Experience¿ and ¿Homeland Visit¿, designed to promote the transfer of knowledge and skills. ¿Gaining Experience¿ opens opportunities for outstanding young scientists and professionals from Croatia to visit highly regarded research and development facilities abroad in order to establish cooperation and/or acquire new skills necessary for advancing science and technology competitiveness in Croatia., The ¿Homeland Visit¿ opens opportunities for outstanding researchers and experts of Croatian origin living abroad to visit Croatian knowledge-based companies, research and development organizations or public institutions to contribute to cooperation and facilitate knowledge transfers to Croatia.
+Connectivity programme: Funds two grants, "Gaining Experience" and "Homeland Visit."
+These grants are designed to promote the transfer of knowledge and skills.
+"Gaining Experience" opens opportunities for outstanding young scientists and professionals from Croatia to visit highly regarded research and development facilities abroad in order to establish cooperation and/or acquire new skills necessary for advancing science and technology competitiveness in Croatia.
+The "Homeland Visit" opens opportunities for outstanding researchers and experts of Croatian origin living abroad to visit Croatian knowledge-based companies, research and development organizations or public institutions to contribute to cooperation and facilitate knowledge transfers to Croatia.

-Young Researchers and Professionals programme: Funds three grants, ¿My first research¿, ¿Reintegration¿ and ¿Research in industry and academia¿, designed to support ¿brain-gain¿, assist young researchers and professionals in their professional development, and encourage the stay of highly-skilled youth, as well as increase the mobility of young scientists and experts between academia, Croatian industry and diaspora in order to strengthen long-term cooperation between the two sectors.
+Young Researchers and Professionals programme: Funds three grants, "My first research", "Reintegration" and "Research in industry and academia."
+The grants are designed to support "brain-gain", assist young researchers and professionals in their professional development, and encourage the stay of highly-skilled youth, as well as increase the mobility of young scientists and experts between academia, Croatian industry and diaspora in order to strengthen long-term cooperation between the two sectors.

 The UKF facilitates partnerships among Croatian scientists and professionals in the country, as well as individuals living abroad and among research institutions and businesses inside and outside the country.